Categories

 Resume and Other Links

-However, those same six minutes are actually a good investment: they’ll save you from slogging through a templated cover letter, and save me from pretending I enjoy writing one.
+However, those same six minutes are actually a good investment if you want to save yourself from slogging through a templated cover letter, and save me from pretending I enjoy writing one.
 In return, you’ll get a quick sense of my PR/communications work, my experience with NASCAR sponsor activations, and how I turn complex ideas into clean, usable stories.

 Who is this guy?